-Russian wheat aphid (RWA) has been confirmed to be present in NSW following detections in South Australia in May and Victoria in June 2016.
+Russian wheat aphid (RWA) has been confirmed to be present in NSW following detections in South Australia and Victoria in 2016, and more recently in Tasmania.
 Grain growers and consultants across NSW are urged to monitor cereal paddocks for signs of RWA, and report suspect aphids or symptoms to NSW DPI.

 Russian wheat aphid (RWA) (Diuraphis noxia) is a major field pest of wheat and barley in many grain producing countries.
 Yield losses of up to 80% in wheat and 100% in barley have been reported overseas.
 RWA injects toxins into the plant during feeding which stunts plant growth.
 Heavy infestations may kill plants.

 Russian wheat aphid can spread by wind, movement of machinery and vehicles and on people’s clothing.

 RWA has a wide host range on grasses (Poaceae family).
 Primary hosts for RWA support the entire lifecycle and allow reproduction to occur.
 These include wheat (Triticum aestivum), barley (Hordeum vulgare), and durum wheat (Triticum durum).

 Secondary hosts are plants that support adults and final instars only.
 These hosts allow the aphid to survive but not to reproduce.
 Secondary hosts include oat (Avena sativa), rye (Secale cereale) and triticale (X Triticosecale).